virtual-labs/exp-focal-length-measurement-iitk/README.md

 <h5> About the Experiment : </h5> <br>

-Focal length of combination of two lenses separated by distance‘d’ apart is given by
+Focal length of combination of two lenses separated by distance‘d’ apart is given by,

 1/F= 1/f1 + 1/f2 -d/f1.f2